Smart Money Is Betting Big In HOOD Options

 Robinhood Markets Inc is creating a modern financial services platform.
 It designs its own products and services and delivers them through a single, app-based cloud platform supported by proprietary technology.
 Its vertically integrated platform has enabled the introduction of new products and services such as cryptocurrency trading, dividend reinvestment, fractional shares, recurring investments, and IPO Access.
 It earns transaction-based revenues from routing user orders for options, equities, and cryptocurrencies to market makers when a routed order is executed.

+In light of the recent options history for Robinhood Markets, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Current Position of Robinhood Markets Trading volume stands at 11,133,038, with HOOD's price up by 0.78%, positioned at $18.16.
-RSI indicators show the stock to be may be approaching overbought.
-Earnings announcement expected in 77 days.
+Present Market Standing of Robinhood Markets With a volume of 8,884,900, the price of HOOD is down -0.62% at $20.71.
+RSI indicators hint that the underlying stock may be approaching overbought.
+Next earnings are expected to be released in 71 days.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.